oscar-system/oscar-website/install-linux.md

    these Julia version are either outdated, or crippled, or both.
 </div>

-*OSCAR* requires [Julia](https://julialang.org) 1.6.0 or higher.
+*OSCAR* requires [Julia](https://julialang.org) {{ site.data.release.julia-min }} or higher.
 We recommend installing the latest stable release of Julia by entering the following in a terminal and heeding the instructions it shows:
 ```sh
 curl -fsSL https://install.julialang.org | sh
 ```